 There’s no need to re-describe Scrum.
 If you’re on a journey to discover Scrum, I welcome you.
-I do advice you to learn more than Scrum, and to also discover agile & lean.
+I advise you to learn more than Scrum and discover agile & lean.

 After attending a few presentations and after reading the small book “Scrum, a pocket guide”, I pleasantly appreciate Gunter’s writing on the topics of Agility and Scrum.
-I do encourage you to read these articles and I equally recommend that little book.
-It’s written in an honest way, and offers transparent descriptions.
+I encourage you to read these articles and recommend that little book.
+It’s written honestly and offers transparent descriptions.

-Hereby a bunch of excerpts and links (all text is copy paste of blogs):
+With this are a bunch of excerpts and links (all text is copy-paste of blogs):

 Agile and Scrum, actually, are not interchangeable synonyms, but two inseparable ingredients in a software development ecosystem, pure chemistry.

 Agile are the principles to Scrum, Scrum is a foundation for agility.

 The Scrum Stance